AU-Wang-He-Group/Semi-structured-KineticModel/README.md

 ![info-icon](https://img.icons8.com/flat_round/48/000000/info.png)
 __NOTE__: Time steps need to be defined in this section.

-### 3.2.3 Output
+## 3.2.
+Output (plots)

-Model outputs will be placed the _OUTPUTS/PROD_MODS_ directory.
+Model outputs will be genrated in different plots such as

-A multiband raster with all species binary projections (0/1, unsuitable/suitable) in files with suffix _SpBinEnvSuit.tif_ and its total overlap in _AllSpBinEnvSuit.tif_.

-Also includes model summaries and diagnostics for the log-log annual production model by region.
+         (i) biomass prediction
+         (ii) population ratio
+         (iii) Change in Gas Phase
+         etc. further explanation about the used variable are provided inside the codes.

 # 4. Contacts